wp-plugins/postman-smtp/readme.txt

 == Changelog ==

-= 1.5.4 - 2015-03-04  =
+= 1.5.4 - 2015-03-04 - the Birthday Release =
-* Added support for the 'wp_mail' filter - this allows plugins like email-log to work
+* Added support for the 'wp_mail' filter - this adds compatibility to plugins like email-log
+* Better diagnostics - includes a port check on the currently configured host:port
 * Fixed a bug where multiple error messages at once overwrite each other
-* Modified Easy WP SMTP importer to handle new base-64 encoded passwords
 * Fixed a bug in Sanitizer for cases where WordPress calls sanitize twice in a row - [known WP bug](https://core.trac.wordpress.org/ticket/21989)
-* Added options to import settings form Configure SMTP and Cimy Swift SMTP
-* Better diagnostics - includes a port check on the currently configured host:port

 = 1.5.3 - 2015-02-28 =
 * Added a dedicated screen for Diagnostics (so that I can add more intensive, slower-running checks like DNS)